recoveryplus/recoveryplus.github.io/step-2.md

 ### Q3) For each belief in Q1, what age did you first create or believe these beliefs?

 ### Q4) Assuming these beliefs are not serving you and are causing you pain, would you be willing to change them?

+### Q5) For each belief, come up with counter-examples of where these beliefs may not always be true.